Explore: Cedros Island

-Cedros Island is situated off Mexico’s western coast.
-This region is the real Baja, not a regular tourist destination; with honest, authentic and resilient people who adopted Cedros island as their home and have been living from their abundant ocean resources for generations.
+Cedros Island is situated off the Baja California Peninsula on Mexico’s western coast.
+This region is the real Baja, not a regular tourist destination; with honest, authentic and resilient people who have been living off the ocean’s resources for generations.

-Its principal industry is the export of salt, and because of this Cedros’ port ranks as Mexico’s third-largest, carrying over 7 million metric tons of salt per year.
+The island’s principal industry is the export of salt and because of this Cedros’ port ranks as Mexico’s third-largest, carrying over 7 million metric tons of salt per year.
 The population is reported as being somewhere between 1500-5,000 persons as there are many seasonal residents, such as relatives moving in and out, visiting in summer, and those who come for the fishing season to work.

 There are two main towns on Cedros Island, El Morro, and Cedros Town.
 The former is at the southernmost point of the island, where the employees of the salt company live in housing and infrastructure provided by the company.
 Cedros Town is about four times bigger; most of the inhabitants are fishermen, service providers and small business owners.

 The San Benitos Islands are situated about 25.7 kms (16 miles) west of Cedros Island and are a great destination for wildlife watching, hiking and snorkelling.
-Cruisers like these islands to the Galapagos with very friendly fishermen and amazing wildlife.
-See reports adjacent with further details.
+Cruisers liken these islands to the Galapagos with very friendly fishermen and amazing wildlife.

 YachtFlags.com provides high quality courtesy flags that are manufactured in durable Knitted Polyester fabric.
 Knitted so that the fabric itself does not deteriorate in the constant movement that marine flags are usually exposed to, and polyester so that the flag does not weaken in the strong UV-light usually found in the main sailing areas of the world.